Astronomy Magazine Saguaro Astronomy Club US Naval Observatory Heavens-Above Dark Sky Society Orion Telescope Center

 .

-Our galaxy seen edge on; this faint band crossing the sky is the combined light of millions of stars 100
+Our galaxy seen edge on and from within a spiral arm; this faint band crossing the sky is the combined light of millions of stars 100

 4 Aug 10